WilliamJMora/SalesDashboard/README.md

 <img src=https://github.com/WilliamJMora/SalesDashboard/blob/main/Pictures/PivotChart3.png>

+Once I finished making the pivot charts, I made the slicers.
+To do this, I selected *Slicer* while my cursor was in a pivot table.
+Since the slicers are connected to all of the charts (with the exception of the regions map), it did not matter which chart the cursor was in.

 <img src=https://github.com/WilliamJMora/SalesDashboard/blob/main/Pictures/Slicer1.png>

+For the first slicer, I wanted to be able to filter the charts by order month, so I checked that category.

 <img src=https://github.com/WilliamJMora/SalesDashboard/blob/main/Pictures/Slicer2.png>

+To make all the charts update with the slicer, I selected *Report Connections...* and checked each pivot table with the exceptions of the average time pivot tables that I created.

 <img src=https://github.com/WilliamJMora/SalesDashboard/blob/main/Pictures/Slicer3.png>

 <img src=https://github.com/WilliamJMora/SalesDashboard/blob/main/Pictures/Slicer4.png>

+Then, I made other slicers that filtered data by order year, city, state, and region.
+Now, I could finally put all of the data on the dashboard.

 ### 4. Dashboard Creation ###

+Choosing the style of the dashboard depends on personal choice, but I made the gray background so the charts can stand out.
+This was done by inserting a rounded rectangle shape and removing the border.
+For each chart, I also inserted a rounded rectangle and then applied a shadow.
+The icons that are on each chart come with Microsoft Excel.
+I created a custom slicer style.
+All of these options can be found in the tabs on the top ribbon in Excel.
+The charts referring to products and customers are filtered by the top 5 and top 10 data values.
+This is done by selecting the relevant pivot table and then choosing *Value Filters* > *Top 10*.

 <img src=https://github.com/WilliamJMora/SalesDashboard/blob/main/Pictures/Dashboard1.png>

+This is what the chart looks like when filtering by the year 2019.
+If I were to filter by city, the state slicer would automatically choose the state that the city is in.

 <img src=https://github.com/WilliamJMora/SalesDashboard/blob/main/Pictures/Dashboard2.png>

+The warehouse pivot tables that I created were not used in this dashboard, but I can create a separate dashboard visualizing the warehouse data.
+The same can be said for the sales team data.

 ### 5. 3D Mapping ###

 <img src=https://github.com/WilliamJMora/SalesDashboard/blob/main/Pictures/World1.png>